It’s never too late

 Working in college on an outsourced sales team allowed me to enhance my sales tactics and networking skills while pursuing my degree.
 I worked with various local businesses, and met great like-minded people.
 I learned what kind of career I wanted to pursue and immersed myself in the Gainesville startup and tech community.
 My favorite project as an SDR on an outsourced sales team was a campaign for SharpSpring.
 I learned about their company and networked with some of their employees, one even became a mentor to me.

 Some of the greatest advice I received was that nothing is out of reach.
-While working in college was a difficult task to manage, I took my various experiences with sales tactics and applied them to both my SDR position as well as my studies.
+While working in college is difficult, I took my experiences with sales tactics and applied them to my SDR position and my studies.
 Ever heard of transferable skills?
-Even though you may have had very little “real world” working experience, you likely already have an impressive list of transferable skills that employees are seeking.
+Even though you may have little “real world” working experience, you likely already have an impressive list of transferable skills that employers are seeking.

-I worked for years as a bartender and then bar manager.
+I worked for years as a bartender and bar manager.
 On my resume, this translates into the skill set of fostering strong relationships with customers, multitasking under pressure, excellent team working skills, and even experience with sales tactics.
-Between my SDR position, networking, and realizing I had more skills than I thought, I landed a job at a great tech company in Gainesville.
+Between my SDR position, networking, and realizing I had more skills to offer, I landed a job at a great tech company in Gainesville.
 I started in SDR sales and moved my way into the Customer Success department, where I learned I was better-suited.
-I love my job, I love my team, and there is a lot of potential for even more growth than I’ve already experienced.
+I love my job and team.
+Also, there is potential for even more growth than I’ve already experienced.